Fortnum, Rebecca (2006) Contemporary British Women Artists: In Their Own Words. IB Tauris. ISBN 1845112245

 |Type of Research:||Book|

 'Contemporary British Women Artists: In their own words' features a series of interviews.
 It presents an in-depth study documenting an important and influential sample of contemporary British women artists' thought.
-Each artist’s interview was carefully edited in a formal collaboration between interviewer/editor and artist.
+Each artist’s interview was edited in a formal collaboration between interviewer/editor and artist.

 The 20 women included in the book all are internationally recognised artists, selected to represent a diversity of practice and age.
 They included: Tacita Dean, Jane Harris, Maria Chevska, Gillian Ayres, Vanessa Jackson, Maria Lalic, Hayley Newman, Sonia Boyce, Anya Gallaccio, Paula Rego, Lucy Gunning, Christine Borland, Claire Barclay, Tania Kovats, Jemima Stehli, Emma Kay, Tomoko Takahashi, Tracey Emin, Jananne Al-Ani and Runa Islam.

 |Additional Information (Publicly available):||

-Painting, Documentation, Visual Intelligence, Feminism
+Rebecca Fortnum's research interests include Painting, Documentation, Visual Intelligence, and Feminism.